PioniaPHP-project/pionia-docs/content/docs/documentation/800_security.md

 ## Authentication - Authentication Backends.

-Currently Pionia does not dictate on any authentication mechanism but provides a way to implement your own authentication mechanism.
+Currently, Pionia does not dictate on any authentication mechanism but provides a way to implement your own authentication mechanism.

 {{<callout note >}}
 Pionia keeps an open mind on how you want to secure your apis.
 Most commonly, you will find JWT, OAuth, Basic Auth, and many more helpful.